-Description and principle of operation of the hydraulic brake drive
+Description and operating principle of hydraulic brake drive

 0

 WARNING: Brake fluid contains polyglycerol esters and polyglycerol.
 Avoid contact with eyes.
-Wash your hands thoroughly after handling brake fluid.
-If brake fluid gets into your eyes, rinse your eyes for 15 minutes with cold running water.
+Wash hands thoroughly after handling brake fluid.
+If brake fluid gets into eyes, flush eyes with cold running water for 15 minutes.
 If irritation persists, seek medical attention.
 If brake fluid is swallowed, drink water and induce vomiting.
 Seek immediate medical attention.
 Failure to follow these instructions may result in injury.

-The dual-circuit hydraulic brake system has a traditional design and is activated by the pedal.
+The dual-circuit hydraulic brake system has a traditional design and is operated by a pedal.

 The system includes the following elements:

-• hydraulic brake reservoir with brake fluid level indicator
+• brake fluid reservoir with brake fluid level indicator

 • brake lines and hoses